Last Updated on Tuesday, 21 February 2012 13:17

 -

-- For Fructose Sensitivity (the more common type) there is clinical evidence associating it with mood disturbances and depression.
+- For Fructose Sensitivity (the more common type) there is clinical evidence associating it with mood disturbances and depression

 How did I get Fructose Sensitivity?

-It is genetic – so you got it from your parents and grandparents.
+Blame your parents!
+Food Intolerance is genetic – so you got it from your parents and grandparents.
 A very small percentage of people have the hereditary Fructose Sensitivity (less than 1 in 10,000 people.)

 Comments: Consider the high level of sugars like fructose we ingest: in soft drinks, confectionery, desserts, cookies and thousands of processed foods and pharmaceuticals.
-Fructose sensitive people improve dramatically on a Fructose-free Diet.

 How is Fructose Sensitivity treated?